SentientDragon5/Shadowdark-Character-Generator/README.md

 These let you set the level, ancestry, class, or quantity of characters generated.

+You can view the pdf in VSCode with an extention like [this](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf)

 ## Credits

 Made for Shadowdark, created by Kelsey Dionne